MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/configure-project-categories.md

 The following diagram illustrates the correlation between transaction categories, shared categories, and project categories.

 Transaction categories are the basic grouping for project transactions.
-Within that grouping, there is a set of shared categories that can be shared across applications and modules.
-Getting even further into specifics, project categories are the most granular level of categories.
+Within that grouping is a set of shared categories that can be shared across applications and modules.
+Project categories are the most granular level of categories.
 Project categories are specific to legal entity, module, and application.

 ![Correlation between transaction categories, shared categories, and project categories.](media/project-categories.png)

 ## Transaction categories

-Transaction categories represent the basic grouping for project transactions and are not company or transaction type-specific.
+Transaction categories represent the basic grouping for project transactions and aren't company or transaction type-specific.
 For example, Contoso Robotics uses Design, Travel, Installation, and Service Transaction categories to group Project transactions.

 Transaction categories are defined within Dataverse.
 1. Go to **Settings** \> **Transaction Categories** to open the form.
 2. Create a new transaction category either by selecting **New** or by selecting **Import from Excel**.

 In the finance and operations architecture, the **Transaction categories** form provides a list of the transaction categories defined in Dataverse, and the enumeration mapping to each of the shared categories.
-The transaction category from Dataverse will be assigned a unique identifier similar to TCN-0000001000-D3B43.
-Then five transaction categories will be created to allow for setup for each shared category type.
-Using the example of a category named Training, the mapping to the enumeration values for setup are:
+The transaction category from Dataverse are assigned a unique identifier similar to TCN-0000001000-D3B43.
+Then five transaction categories are created to allow for setup for each shared category type.
+Using the example of a category named Training, the mapping to the enumeration values for setup is:

 | Shared category        | Name | Type |
 |------------------------|------|------|